In which I write a robust, generalised, secular humanist critique of Islam in the UK without being Islamaphobic

 Fair enough – the census has spoken.
 So why did I think that most UK Muslims were of Pakistani origin?
 I think it’s because whenever Muslims appear in the UK media, whether ordinary people, politicians, community leaders, writers, artists, actors, musicians or TV pundits, they’re nearly always of Pakistani origin.
 In other words, UK Muslim culture is represented by people of Pakistani origin.
 So arguably, when analysing UK trends, ‘Pakistani’ and ‘Muslim’ are effectively interchangeable.

 Also, the census analysis addresses residential segregation; but what about educational segregation?
 That subject was discussed at length in the Guardian article – without any mention of faith groups.
 Can there really be no details available of the extent of educational segregation of Muslim and other faith groups?
 It’s well known that Muslims choose educational segregation for religious reasons, and that this has been a matter of high-profile public concern for some time (eg, the murky but inconclusive Trojan Horse affair).
 So it’s difficult to see how this can be overlooked in an in-depth expert review of the subject.
-(And what about the Salafi oil money funding UK faith schools?)
+(And what about the Wahabi/Salafi oil money funding UK faith schools?)

 Other faiths have their own conservative schools, of course, most of which are funded by the state – whereas Muslim schools, on the whole, aren’t.
 The solution, though, is not to have more state-funded Muslim schools, but to end all state-funded faith schools, and enforce the teaching of the Enlightenment values of liberty, self-determination and personal responsibility that Western liberal democracy is built on.
 Western values, if you like.
 (Just dont call them ‘British’ values.
 See more on the legislation requiring the teaching of British values in my blog article, ‘Patriotism – for scoundrels‘.)
 In any case, Muslim self-segregation applies to other areas of life as well.